COPRS/infrastructure/docs/user_manuals/how-to/Security.md

 **Scope: `All`**

 Auditd is the userspace component to the Linux Auditing System.
 It's responsible for writing audit records to the disk.
-The COTS can be configured by updating the file : ```infrastructure/platform/roles/security/auditd/defaults/main.yml```
+The FOSS can be configured by updating the file : ```infrastructure/platform/roles/security/auditd/defaults/main.yml```

 | Name | Function | Required |
 |------|----------|----------|